Collecting on a Car Accident Judgment in NC

 The Bottom Line

 Winning a judgment is not the same as collecting money.
 If the defendant has insurance, the insurer pays the judgment up to policy limits.
 But when the judgment exceeds the policy or the defendant is uninsured, you are left trying to collect from the individual -- and North Carolina makes that difficult.
 NC does not allow wage garnishment for civil judgments, has a homestead exemption that protects primary residences, and provides generous personal property exemptions.
 For many uninsured defendants, collecting is a long, frustrating process.
+Understanding the tools that do work -- NCDMV license suspension, bank account levy, property liens -- is essential.

 When Insurance Covers the Judgment

 The good news first: in most car accident cases where the defendant has insurance, the insurance company pays the judgment up to the policy limits.
-The insurer handles the payment, and you receive your money relatively quickly after the judgment is entered.
+The insurer is contractually obligated to pay, and they do.

 The problems arise in two situations: